 (A) Performance Awards Denominated in Shares.
-No Eligible Person that may be a "covered person" within the meaning of Section 162(m) may be granted Awards denominated in Shares under the Plan which are intended to represent "qualified performancebased compensation" within the meaning of Section 162(m) (including, without limitation, Performance Awards, Restricted Stock and Restricted Stock Units), for more than 2,000,000 Shares (subject to adjustment as provided for in Section 4(c) of the Plan) in the aggregate in any calendar year.
-The limitation contained in this Section 4(d)(ii)(A) does not apply
+No Eligible Person that may be a "covered person" within the meaning of Section 162(m) may be granted Awards denominated in Shares under the Plan which are intended to represent "qualified performance-based compensation" within the meaning of Section 162(m) (including, without limitation, Performance Awards, Restricted Stock and Restricted Stock Units), for more than 2,000,000 Shares (subject to adjustment as provided for in Section 4(c) of the Plan) in the aggregate in any calendar year.
+The limitation contained in this Section 4(d)(ii)(A) does not apply to any Award subject to the limitations contained in Section 4(d)(i) or Section 4(d)(ii)(B).

-(B) Performance Awards Denominated in Cash.
+- (B) Performance Awards Denominated in Cash.
 The maximum amount payable pursuant to all Performance Awards denominated in cash under the Plan which are intended to represent "qualified performance-based compensation" within the meaning of Section 162(m) to any Participant that may be a "covered person" within the meaning of Section 162(m) in the aggregate in any calendar year shall be \$10,000,000 in value, whether payable in cash, Shares or other property.
-The limitation contained in this Section 4(d)(ii) (B) does not apply to any Award subject to the limitations contained in Section 4(d)(i) or Section 4(d)(ii)(A).

-(iii) Limitation for Awards to Consultants and Advisors.
-Awards will only be granted to consultants or advisors in compliance with Rule 405 of the Securities Act.

-(iv) The limitations contained in this Section 4(d) shall apply only with respect to Awards granted under this Plan, and limitations on awards granted under any other stockholder approved executive incentive plan maintained by the Company will be governed solely by the terms of such other plan.
+The limitation contained in this Section 4(d)(ii)(B) does not apply to any Award subject to the limitations contained in Section 4(d)(ii) or Section 4(d)(ii)(A). - (iii) Limitation for Awards to Consultants and Advisors.
+Awards will only be granted to consultants or advisors in compliance with Rule 405 of the Securities Act. - (iv) The limitations contained in this Section 4(d) shall apply only with respect to Awards granted under this Plan, and limitations on awards granted under any other stockholder approved executive incentive plan maintained by the Company will be governed solely by the terms of such other plan.